Spartan0365/Spartan0365/README.md

 dir z*
 #if a file path is too long to copy and paste, try using the dir command with a wildcard to capture the remainder of the filepath that cannot be pasted.

+gci registry::HKU
+#this command will allow you to see the contents of the provided registry, including HKU, without the issue of errors if you didn't include the 'registry' option.